Skywola/tachufind/README.md

 # tachufind
 This program is for learning things fast, and finding things within information you already have.

-*** This has the source code uploaded now, but you will need to download the tessdata files.  ***
+*** This has the source code uploaded now, but you may need to download the the Chinese tessdata files.  ***
-    I have a photo in the tessdata folder that shows what the folder should contain, it already has some of these files that are smaller, but the larger ones you will need to get, they need to be the same as listed.
+    I have a photo in the tessdata folder that shows what the folder should contain, it already has some most of the necessary files, but if you are going to use Chinese OCR, you will need to download the chi_sim.traineddata and the chi_tra.traineddata files if you do not see them.
+    If you try doing OCR on Chinese characters without them you will get an error.

 Tachufind speeds up the learning process.
 Text-To-Speech using Windows speech files.